shahrukhkhan48/OnlineShop/README.md

 - Triggers an **AWS Step Function** for further order processing and fulfillment, potentially involving multiple steps and Lambda functions for different stages of the order lifecycle.

 Ensure that the IAM roles associated with the Lambda function and Step Function have the necessary permissions to interact with SES and any other AWS services involved in order processing and fulfillment.

+## Troubleshooting

+### Issue: Unauthorized Error during API calls
+Ensure that:
+- You have set up the initial passwords using `node resources/setPassword.js`.
+- You are using the correct JWT token for authorization.
+- Your IAM roles and policies are configured correctly.

+### Issue: SES Email Sending Errors
+Ensure that:
+- The email address or domain used in SES is verified.
+- The IAM role attached to the Lambda function has permission to send emails using SES.
+- SES is set up in the same region where you are deploying your AWS resources.

+### Issue: Step Functions Execution Error
+Ensure that:
+- The IAM role has the correct policies to execute Step Functions.
+- The state machine ARN in your Lambda function points to the correct Step Function.

+## Contribution and Development

+Contributions to the OnlineShop API are welcomed!
+Here’s how you can install, develop, and test changes to the API:

+1. **Fork and Clone**:
+   Fork the repository and clone it to your local development environment.

+2. **Branch Strategy**:
+   Create a new branch for each feature, enhancement, or bugfix.

+3. **Testing**:
+   Ensure that your changes pass all existing tests and write new tests for added functionality.

+4. **Pull Request**:
+   Submit a pull request to the main branch for review.

+Please adhere to the coding standards used throughout the project and provide clear, comprehensive commit messages.

+## Security Practices

+When deploying the OnlineShop API, especially in a production environment, consider the following security practices:

+- **Secret Management**:
+  Use AWS Secrets Manager or another secure method to handle sensitive information, such as database credentials or API keys.

+- **IAM Policies**:
+  Adhere to the principle of least privilege when configuring IAM roles and policies.

+- **API Security**:
+  Ensure APIs are secured using appropriate authorization mechanisms and consider using API keys or VPCs for additional security.

+- **Data Encryption**:
+  Enable encryption at rest for data stored in DynamoDB and ensure data transmitted over the network is done securely using HTTPS/TLS.

+Always conduct a thorough security review and adhere to best practices to safeguard your application and data.